14th Annual Farm to Plate Gathering

 Session Type: Deep Dive | Goal Category: Environmental Sustainability

-From water management to crop insurance and stable markets, Vermont needs transformational systems changes to support farms in adapting to an increasingly unpredictable and unforgiving climate.
-In this session we'll learn about growing programs and initiatives to address the challenges our agricultural system faces due to climate change.
-Together we'll map out what existing efforts need to be strengthened, what's missing and what new connections need to be made to support farm resilience.
+From water and drought management to extreme heat and unseasonal frosts, to crop insurance and unstable markets, Vermont needs transformational systems changes to support farms in adapting to an increasingly unpredictable and unforgiving climate.
+In this session we'll learn about evolving resources and programs that build adaptive capacity and support farm resilience in Vermont.
+Together we'll map out existing resources, programs, and partnerships that support resilience, discuss efforts that need to be strengthened, identify what's missing, and cultivate new connections and coordination.
 This session is geared for experienced and new voices alike, with an emphasis on identifying some real and actionable steps to make farms climate resilient.
+This session is part 1 of a two-part series on climate resilience.

 Lead Facilitator: Alissa White, New England Deputy Director at American Farmland Trust

-Co-Facilitators: Sara Waring, Rural Development State Director VT/NH, USDA; Jake Jacobs, Risk Management Outreach and Farm Teams Coordinator, White River Natural Resource Conservation District; Sam Smith, Director of VT Farm Business Services at the Intervale Center; Eric Boatti, Climate Resilience Specialist, NOFA Vermont; Ryan Patch, Agriculture Climate and Land Use Manager, VAAFM; Julie Fine, Climate and Agriculture Specialist, American Farmland Trust
+Co-Facilitators: Sara Waring, Rural Development State Director VT/NH, USDA; Jake Jacobs, Risk Management Outreach and Farm Teams Coordinator, White River Natural Resource Conservation District; Sam Smith, Director of VT Farm Business Services at the Intervale Center; Eric Boatti, Climate Resilience Specialist, NOFA Vermont; Ryan Patch, Agriculture Climate and Land Use Manager, VAAFM, Jamie Pottern, New England Program Manager, American Farmland Trust

 Agroforestry Through the Lens of Biodiversity